Pixinn/pyArchiver/README.md

 * Versionning **is not** supported
   * It is designed to restore your archives as a whole data-set, faithfull to its latest state
 * Deleted files will remain in the archive and will be restored
-    * But why would you remove files from your previous trove of archives?
+    * But why would you remove files from your precious trove of archives?

 # Get the binaries